theanine3D/translate_text/README.md

   - Punjabi
   - Hindi
 - Reverse translate - instantly reverse the selected languages
 - Fast Language Toggle - allows instantly switching Blender's whole UI between two different languages, using a single button press or custom hotkey.
-Supports all Blender localizations marked as 'complete' as of Blender 3.5
+Supports all Blender localizations marked as 'complete' as of Blender 3.5.
+This feature can be found under the "View" menu of Blender's text editor.

 ## Installation
 1. Click the green "Code" button above and press "Download ZIP"